On Banning Conversion Practices

 When it comes to trans children, that promise has fallen short – trans children are seeing their rights eroded and ignored, in healthcare, education and wider society.

-Scottish school are institutions with a legal duty to uphold trans children’s UNCRC rights, yet we are now seeing Government policy advising schools to segregate, humiliate and harm trans pupils.
+Scottish schools are institutions with a legal duty to uphold trans children’s UNCRC rights, yet we are now seeing Government policy advising schools to segregate, humiliate and harm trans pupils.
 This approach is incompatible with Scottish UNCRC commitments, severely threatening trans children’s safety, well-being and access to education, and placing schools and educational policy makers in violation of their legal responsibilities.

 In healthcare we are seeing trans children’s right to safe and equal access to health eroded by policy across Scotland.
 Scottish children’s trans healthcare policy is not meeting its legal obligations under the UNCRC.